 The Saints updated the fleur de lis in 2000.
-This helmet is in the Original (03), Revolution, and Speed styles.
+This helmet is in the Traditional, Revolution, and Speed styles.

 Saints Super Bowl Pocket Pro

-- 1968: Gold helmet, classic fleur de lis logo, black/white stripes reversed, grey facemask
+- 1968: Gold helmet, classic fleur de lis logo, white-black-white, grey facemask

-- 2000-present: Gold helmet, modern fleur de lis logo, black/white stripes, black facemask
+- 2000-present: Gold helmet, modern fleur de lis logo, black-white-black stripes, black facemask